-The carrying amount of both intangible and tangible fixed assets are subject to annual impairment tests in order to disclose any indications of impairment beyond those expressed by amortisation and depreciation respectively.
+The carrying amount of both intangible and tangible fixed assets as well as equity investments in subsidiaries are subject to annual impairment tests in order to disclose any indications of impairment beyond those expressed by amortisation and depreciation respectively.

 If indications of impairment are disclosed, impairment tests are carried out for each individual asset or group of assets, respectively.
 Writedown for impairment is done to the recoverable amount if this value is lower than the carrying amount.